Leisure/Service Bergün Filisur

 Description

-Until the end of the 19th century, Romansh was mainly spoken in Filisur, but then gradually it was replaced by German .
+Until the end of the 19th century, Romansh was mainly spoken in Filisur, but then gradually replaced by German.
 In 1910, 21.92% of the population of Filisur spoke Romansh, but today it is only 3%.

-Romansh has been one of the four national languages since 1938.
-It is divided into the five idioms Surmiran, Putèr, Vallader, Sursilvan, Sutsilvan – and into numerous village dialects.
+Since 1938, Romansh has been one of the four national languages.
+It is divided into the five idioms Surmiran, Putèr, Vallader, Sursilvan, Sutsilvan – and numerous village dialects.
 In the lower Albula Valley, Surmiran is still spoken in everyday life.
-Filisur Romansh was influenced by Surmiran and Putèr from the Upper Engadine.
+The Filisur Romansh was influenced by the Surmiran and the Putèr from the Upper Engadine.

-In the audio, you will have the opportunity to listen to the Romansh village dialect of Filisur.
+In the audio you have the opportunity to listen to the Romansh village dialect of Filisur.
 In a 1954 broadcast on Swiss radio, Babetta Lorenz talks about the tradition of baking bread, Romansh - far paun.
 The audio file can be found at the back of the pictures.

 Audio Guide